Most Recent Ancestors of Adrian Fletcher and Angela Williams Ancestors of John Adolphus Burton and Georgiana Ernstin (Gem) Burton (Middlecoat)

 d 30 July b 4 August 1844 (92) - death certificate

-Clearly, a spell in the Cornish Archives and Institute in Truro is called for ..... not to mention a photoshoot in Tregony / Falmouth etc, though sadly the Queens Head was demolished in the early 1800s, and no family gravestones remain in the Cuby with Tregony churchyard.
+Sadly the Queens Head was demolished in the early 1800s, and no family gravestones remain in the cleared Cuby with Tregony churchyard.

 Adrian Fletcher afletch at paradoxplace dot com

 HH - held at the Courtney Library, Royal Institution of Cornwall, Truro.
-Other papers are held in the Truro Cornwall Records Office of the National Archives
+Other papers including parish records and wills are held in the Truro Cornwall Records Office.

 |